wangyu-/SWRR-dict/README.md

 SWRR-dict
 =========

-small white rabbit rabbit dict
+a dict plugin for chrome